rohitd260/demo-jenkins/README.md

+# Jenkins Job README

+## Cloning Successfully

-###Cloning successfully ----> Git Clonning successful in Jenkins Job
+### Git Cloning Successful in Jenkins Job

+This Jenkins job has successfully cloned the Git repository.